-The Minores Frisii ‘Smaller Frisians’ had their territory in what is today province Noord Holland in the Netherlands.
+The Minores Frisii ‘Smaller Frisians’ had their territory in what is today province Noord Holland.
 At the coasts more to the south, what is current province Zeeland today, south of the Limes Germanicus (‘border’) of the Roman Empire, lived the Frisiavones.
 The Frisiavones can be considered Romanized Frisians (IJssennagger, 2017).

 After the collapse of Roman Empire and after the dark Migration Period, light is shone again on these territories that had been redistributed between peoples.
 Guess what?
 Frisians everywhere!
-The Frisians seemed like Gremlins who had multiplied after they had become wet.
+Frisians seemed like Gremlins who had multiplied after they had become wet.
 And plenty of water in this environment: rivers, swamps, salt marshes, sea and lots of rain.
-The Frisians were present from estuary ‘t Zwin in northern Belgium to the river Weser in northwest Germany.
+The Frisians were present from estuary ‘t Zwin in northern Belgium to the River Weser in the northwest of Germany.